dvshaoo/dvshaoo/README.md

 ---

 ### Profile
-I am a web development student at DCCP Laoag with a focus on creating functional and aesthetic frontend interfaces.
+I am a web developer student at DCCP Laoag with a focus on creating functional and aesthetic frontend interfaces.
 Currently, I am refining my skills in the Next.js ecosystem and Tailwind CSS while expanding my capabilities into full-stack development with Laravel.

 ### Technical Stack